-Insomnia can also intensify the symptoms of some anxiety-type disorders.
+Insomnia also can intensify the symptoms of some anxiety-type disorders.
 For example, trouble sleeping can become a source of anxiety.
 Worrying about not getting enough sleep can actually prevent people from sleeping.

 Sleep problems can even interfere with mental health treatment.
-People with PTSD often have terrible nightmares in which they re-experience traumatic events.
+People with PTSD often have nightmares in which they re-experience traumatic events.